Property Tax in Toronto

 There are four major property classes: residential, multi-residential, industrial, and commercial.
 Each have their own rate.

 The Municipal Property Assessment Corporation (MPAC) estimates the market value of each property in Ontario on a regular basis.
-This Current Value Assessment occurred in 2008 for the tax years from 2009 to 2012.
-The changes are phased in during the four years.

 No, you don’t.
 It is done automatically by MPAC.
 The corporation will mail notices of assessment to all owners.